Woyken/VU-MIF-Gazebo/README.md

 # VU-MIF-Gazebo
-Vilnius University Faculty of Mathematics and Informatics group project.
+Vilnius University Faculty of Mathematics and Informatics group project